0xREALAldc/rocketseat-studies-notes/Ignite - ReactJS - Project 01.md

 - *n node manage package* : manager to use with nodeJS.
 It's easier to change between versions of node using this manager, take a look someday
 	- https://github.com/tj/n

+- *TIP FOR USING REM metric units* - how to easily convert them
+	- as 1rem get's the default font value for html that is 16px, we can add a tag *html {}* where we set the *font-size* to 62.5%.
+	- when we set to this value, 62.5% from 16px it's 10, bringing the REM metric unit to something closer to what we are more used to use in our daily life
+	- in this way 1rem it's 10px, as 0.1rem it's 1px
+	- it get's way easier to convert them, like it's showed in some examples below
+		- EG:
+			- 48px it's the same as 4.8rem
+			- 61px it's the same as 6.1rem
+			- 1248px it's the same as 124.8rem

 `Repository for the project`
 - we can find the code for the project in:
 	- https://github.com/0xREALAldc/ignite-01-reactjs-fundamentals